 Chung Ying has been selected as the new principal of Mandarin Immersion Magnet School.
 Ying started his career in HISD in 2003 and has served students as a special education teacher, department chair and LPAC coordinator.
 For the last six years, he has been an assistant principal in Harmony Public Schools.
 He has extensive experience in special education and ESL education.
 Ying earned a bachelor’s degree from the University of Houston and holds an advanced degree in educational leadership from the University of St. Thomas.
 He is fluent in Mandarin.

-Weekly Updates - February 10th, 2020
+Weekly Updates - May 22nd, 2020

 Originating from a progressive vision of Houston ISD, Mandarin Immersion Magnet School is one of the largest immersion schools teaching Mandarin in the US.
 Students are immersed in a culture-rich environment, allowing them to become bi-cultural bi-literate citizens.